By using this site, you agree to the Privacy Policy and Terms of Use.

 There are other versions of Atkins, like the Atkins 40, which is just a low-carb eating plan that doesn’t have phases in the same way as Atkins 20.
 It allows for 40 grams of carbs per day (hence the name) and flexible servings of fat and protein.

-See also A Closer Look at 7 Common Low-Carb Diet Blunders for People Living with Diabetes
+See also Avoiding Common Low-Carb Diet Mistakes with Diabetes

 So keto diet vs Atkins: What’s the difference?